falkr/ttm4115/pages/unit-setup.md

 ### Picture

 - Take a picture together.
+(Be creative --- a screenshot of your Teams window also works!)
 - Annotate the picture with your names.

 Share your picture also in the padlet below.
 (You'll find the password in the Information section on Blackboard.)